Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Paying employees involves more than making sure they are compensated accurately and on time.
-Employers are also responsible for calculating, deducting, setting aside and paying the various types of payroll taxes.
+Paying employees involves more than making sure they’re compensated accurately and on time.
+Employers are also responsible for calculating, deducting, setting aside and paying various payroll taxes.
+Whether you handle it yourself with payroll software, hire an accountant or bookkeeper or work with an outsourced payroll provider, getting payroll taxes right is critical.

 What are employee payroll taxes?